Pankado/automatic-order-tasks-for-woocommerce/README.md

 Please refer to the WordPress support forum for this plugin to report any bug or performance related issues.
 A service with a more comprehensive level of support will be made available at a later date.

+### Can I see the source code?

+Yes, the source code can be found at https://github.com/pankado/automatic-order-tasks-for-woocommerce/

 ## Changelog ##

 ### 1.0 ###